nearform/graphql-hooks/README.md

 This is a custom hook that takes care of fetching your query and storing the result in the cache.
 It won't refetch the query unless `query` or `options.variables` changes.

-- `query`: Your GraphQL query as a plain string
+- `query`: Your GraphQL query as a plain string or DocumentNode
 - `options`: Object with the following optional properties
   - `variables`: Object e.g. `{ limit: 10 }`
   - `operationName`: If your query has multiple operations, pass the name of the operation you wish to execute.